-As students in Grades 1 and up take the Placement Test they will see different screens and hear different instructions than when they complete activities in Imagine Español.
-Recognizing these screens and instructions helps Educators monitor when students start the Placement Test or Benchmark Test, helps identify which subtest a question comes from and when students earn Booster Bits for completing test items.
+As students in Grades 1 and up take the Placement test, they see screens and hear instructions that explain the testing process.
+Recognizing these screens and instructions helps Teachers and Administrators monitor when students start the assessment, identify which subtest a question comes from, and know when students earn Booster Bits for completing test items.

-Students who take the Placement Test at home should not receive any assistance while taking the test.
+Students who take the Placement test at home should not receive any assistance while taking the test.
 Helping students during an assessment can cause students to be placed in an incorrect starting point in Imagine Español.
-For more information about using Imagine Language & Literacy at home, see Using Imagine Español at home.
+For more information about using Imagine Español at home, see Using Imagine Español at home.

-When new students log in to Imagine Español for the first time, they see this screen and hear an introduction to the Placement test in either English or Spanish—whichever support language is set for them in their student account.
+When new students log in to Imagine Español for the first time, they see the screen below and hear an introduction to the Placement test in either English or Spanish—whichever support language is set for them in their student account.

 |Spanish introduction||English translation|

 Depending on how students perform on the common test items, they can be assigned up to 5 subsequent subtests.
-The Placement Test evaluates students' performance and adapts to their skill level.
+The Placement test evaluates students' performance and adapts to their skill level.
 This means that if students perform well in foundational skill areas, they will receive more difficult test items as the test progresses.
 To avoid test fatigue, students see songs and vocabulary-related activities in between each subtest.
-If students begin to struggle in a subtest that is too advanced for them, the Placement Test will end and the students will be placed in Imagine Español curriculum.
+If students begin to struggle in a subtest that is too advanced for them, the Placement test ends and the students are placed in Imagine Español curriculum.